 Partially Transmissive Mirrors

 It is possible to obtain partial transparency of a metal coating by making it very thin.
-However, the losses are substantial, so that the sum of transmittivity and reflectivity is well below 1.
+Such mirrors can also be used as beam splitters.
+However, the power losses are substantial, so that the sum of transmittance and reflectance is well below 1.
 It is more common to use dielectric mirrors for such applications, but partially transmissive metal-coated mirrors are used if a very high operation bandwidth is required and high power losses can be tolerated.

-Aluminum coatings are used for the visible and ultraviolet spectral region, reaching reflectivities well above 90% in the visible but often below 90% in the UV.
+Protected aluminum mirrors, e.g. with a SiO2 coating, are used for many broadband applications in the visible and ultraviolet spectral region, reaching reflectivities well above 90% in the visible but often below 90% in the UV (similar to bare aluminum).
+Compared with silver mirrors, such enhanced aluminum mirrors have a lower tendency for tarnishing when exposed to humidity.

-Silver coatings are suitable for wavelengths from about 500 nm to 20 μm.
-Due to their lower losses, they also generally exhibit higher damage thresholds than aluminum mirrors.
+Protected silver coatings (again usually with a SiO2 coating) are similarly suitable for wavelengths from about 500 nm to 20 μm.
+Due to their lower reflection losses, they also exhibit substantially higher damage thresholds than aluminum mirrors.
+Therefore, they are often preferred for applications involving lasers.

 Gold mirrors are similar, but can be used only for about 600 nm and longer wavelengths.
 Here, reflectivities well over 95% (sometimes around 99%) are achieved.
 It is possible, for example, to obtain an average reflectivity of 97% between 700 and 2000 nm with a protected gold mirror.
 Sometimes, an unprotected gold mirror is preferred in order to avoid any dispersion from a protective coating; this is possible as gold does not tend to get oxidized.

-Gold-coated copper mirrors (sometimes fabricated with electrochemical techniques) can be used with high-power infrared lasers, such as CO2 lasers.
-Here, substantial amounts of heat can be tolerated due to the high thermal conductivities of gold and copper.
+Gold-coated copper mirrors (often fabricated with electrochemical techniques) can be used with high-power infrared lasers, such as CO2 lasers.
+Here, a thin reflecting gold coating is placed on a massive copper substrate.
+Substantial amounts of heat can be tolerated due to the high thermal conductivities of gold and copper.